Once you become an honest-to-goodness bona fide adult, a few things happen:

 Number 3 is a big one, and if you don’t hear one person say something about summer feeling faster than ever, then you may be under the age of 13.

-We spend time at our offices, behind our screens, getting our chores done and being so darn grown up that we can miss what we have earned through the frosty Canadian winter.
+We spend time at work, behind our screens, getting our chores done and being so darn grown up that we can miss what we have earned through the frosty Canadian winter.

 The sun is out, and so are our friends.
 Here are some ways to regress to a time when summer felt like it could go on and on and on…